 The Academy’s cinematography branch currently has 331 members, of which 287 are active and 44 are retired.
 The ASC currently has 415 active members in more than 20 countries.
 There are also 260 associate members from ancillary segments of the industry, and eight honorary members.
 In comparing Oscar winners with ASC winners, they have overlapped 11 times in the last 20 years.

-In terms of “Mank’s” prospects as a monochromatic entry for Messerschmidt, it’s worth noting that Jarin Blaschke scored his first Oscar nomination last season for “The Lighthouse,” the Robert Eggers-directed black-and-white Gothic drama.
-Significantly, the last black-and-white Oscar winner was director Alfonso Cuarón’s historic win for “Roma” in 2019, which split that year, interestingly enough, with ASC winner and Oscar nominee Łukasz Żal for Pawel Pawlikowski’s black-and-white “Cold War.” Żal previously earned his first Oscar nomination in 2015 for Pawlikowski’s black-and-white “Ida.”
-And this year Żal is in contention once again for his first American movie: Charlie Kaufman’s mind-bender, “I’m Thinking of Ending Things,” which was shot in color.
+In terms of “Mank’s” prospects as a monochromatic entry for Messerschmidt, it’s worth noting that Jarin Blaschke scored his first Oscar nomination last season for Robert Eggers’ “The Lighthouse.”
+The last black-and-white Oscar winner was director Alfonso Cuarón’s historic win for “Roma” in 2019, which split that year, interestingly enough, with ASC winner and Oscar nominee Łukasz Żal for Pawel Pawlikowski’s black-and-white “Cold War.”

 Key Awards Dates